How do I get a Bolivian visa? (for U.S. citizens)

 - copy of e-ticket of return trip

-- Bolivia visa application (see below)
+- Bolivia visa application (see website)

 What if I want to stay longer than is permitted by a tourist visa?